shubham0809200/Flappy-Bird/Contribution.md

 # How to contribute!

 ## Steps:
 -  Firstly, I would suggest you to create an issue for the development you want to make in the project.
-Though it isn't mandatory.
+Though it isn't mandatory, but it'll surely help me. 🙂

 -  Fork this [repository](https://github.com/subhayu99/Flappy-Bird)